 Following her move to Canada, Margaret made a career out of designing and creating displays and exhibit materials for various architectural and retail applications.
 She later branched out into fashion styling, interior design, special events staging and commissioned painting.
 During this period of time, her paintings found homes in private collections in Canada, the United States, Poland, and France.
 In her spare time, Margaret facilitated several children's programs as a volunteer at the Royal Ontario Museum (ROM) and Runnymede Public School.

 In the past 10 years, Margaret has focused on exploring and bringing her inner experience to the canvas by creating personally meaningful artwork.
-She exhibits regularly each year, with several of her recent pieces having been added to private collections throughout Canada, USA and Europe.
-She has participated in international and national competitions, with her work being selected for juried exhibitions, and winning several Awards.
+Since 2017, she has exhibited regularly each year, with several of her recent pieces having been added to private collections throughout Canada, Europe, and the USA.
+She has participated in international and national competitions, with her work being selected for juried exhibitions and winning several awards.
 Experience related to the exhibitions, awards, press coverage, publications and interviews can be viewed on the Exhibitions page.